arbll/httplog/README.md

   -h    Show usage
   -aperiod duration
-        An alert will be generated if the trafic for the past <aperiod> minutes exceed the given threshold. (default 2m0s) -logpath string
+        An alert will be generated if the traffic for the past <aperiod> minutes exceed the given threshold. (default 2m0s) -logpath string
         Path to the common log format file. (default "access.log") -rperiod duration